FAQ: Frequently Asked Questions

 FUBA Workers’ Comp provides coverage through the Florida Citrus, Business & Industries Fund (FCBI).
 FCBI is a self-insurance fund, and no funds in Florida have an A.M.
 Best rating at this time.
 While it would be possible for a self-insurance fund to obtain a rating, we believe A.M Best’s rating system stresses an importance on accumulating assets, while we emphasize an aggressive return of surplus to qualifying participants.

-FCBI is regulated by the Florida Office of Insurance Regulation and secures the required statutory excess coverage through Safety National Casualty Corporation, which has a rating of A (Excellent) by A.M.
+FCBI is regulated by the Florida Office of Insurance Regulation and secures the required statutory excess coverage through Safety National Casualty Corporation, which has a rating of A+ (Superior) by A.M.
 Best.

 Return To Top